fzakaria/fzakaria.com/_posts/2023-09-11-quick-insights-using-sqlelf.md

 The reality of `LD_DEBUG` however is that it usefulness came in knowing the _final resolution_ of a given symbol.

-ELF files are free to have and export any symbols and often times, wether by accident (benign) or maliciously, the same symbol may be exported by multiple libraries.
+ELF files are free to have and export any symbols and often times, whether by accident (benign) or maliciously, the same symbol may be exported by multiple libraries.

 > This is what empowers tools such as `LD_PRELOAD` so that users can take over symbols such as `malloc` and replace them with alternative strategies.